Review of Roborock S6 MaxV Robotic Vacuum

 This year, I was overwhelmed by the Roborock S5 Max’s LIDAR navigation system, which produced excellent maps for both vacuuming and mopping operations.

-Roborock will soon be releasing the S6 MaxV.
+Roborock has just released the S6 MaxV.
 While similar to the S5 Max, this vacuum is fitted with two front-mounted cameras used in conjunction with a Qualcomm® APQ8053 processor chip.
 This setup enables the vacuum to recognize and avoid a range of common robot-trapping obstacles.

 If this system functions as advertised, the robot will circle safely around pet waste, food bowls, and all the junk that commonly clutters floors.
 But does it work?
 Is this claim simply junk science well lubricated by snake oil?
 Read on and find out.